Estimated reading time: 4 minutes

 - A mountain guide: a mentor who has been there before and can support you in your journey.

-- Sherpas: people who help you carrying your luggage: carrying a wide vision is a lot to carry on one’s shoulder.
+- Sherpas: people who help you carry your luggage: carrying a wide vision is a lot to carry on one’s shoulder.
 You can empower people to carry some part of the vision and do it even better than do.

-First steps to climb a high mountain
+First steps to climbing a high mountain

 See you at the top of the Mont-Blanc.
 I am looking forward to celebrating you on and the high, impossible and “too big” goals you reached!